-Your company’s success depends on your sales team.
+Your company’s success depends on creating a high-performance sales team.

 They need quality leads to get the job done.